The Lobster Considered

 It's Your Choice

-Whether you are a traditionalist or a purist, after perusing the many menus found in this magazine you will be sure to find your local favourite.
+Whether you are a traditionalist or a purist, after perusing the many restaurants and menus on Cayman Good Taste you are sure to find your local favourite.
 However you choose to enjoy lobster, remember that Cayman’s lobster population is no longer abundant.
 Development, habitat loss and the increased demand on our fisheries have depleted lobster numbers, and that of local conch and grouper populations as well.
 Fortunately, unlike many of our Caribbean neighbours, Cayman’s Marine Conservation Laws are in effect and are usually respected.
 If you plan on catching dinner yourself, remember the Department of Environment strictly enforces the law.
 Lobster season runs from 1 December through to the last day of February; only three lobsters per person, or a total of six lobsters per boat per day, are allowed during lobster season.
 Let’s keep lobster on the menu.

 Bon Appétit!